swiftech/swifttime/readme.md

 ## SwiftTime

 SwiftTime is a very light weight extension of Java GregorianCalendar class.
-Provides more common operation for you to easily manipulating time but no any other dependencies needed.
+Provides more common operation for you to easily manipulating time without any other dependencies.

 ## Features
-* Easily increase or decrease single fields of time.
+* Easily increase or decrease any field of time.
+* Truncate time at any field of time.
-* Truncating time.
+* Get interval at any filed of time.
+* First or last day of current month or week.
 * Month starts with 1 not 0 by GregorianCalendar default.

 ## Tutorial

 #### Construct
-You can construct your new time simply by:
+You can construct a new Time simply by:
 ```java
 // t is just current time whose value is the same to System.currentTimeMillis().
 Time t = new Time();
 ```

-or from other time objects:
+or from other time types:
 ```java
 java.util.Date date = new java.util.Date();
 ...